Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Mississippi State and its opponents have gone over the current 51.5-point total in four of six games (66.7%) this season.
+- Mississippi State has combined with its opponents to score more than 51.5 points in four of six games this season.

-- Vanderbilt's games have gone over 51.5 points in three of six chances this season.

-- Saturday's total is 12.5 points higher than the combined 39 PPG average of the two teams.

 - These two squads surrender a combined 63 points per game, 11.5 more than this contest's over/under.